- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Problems with Calgary's public healthcare system

-Although the standard of healthcare in Calgary is excellent, there remain, however, some lingering concerns over its practical implementation.
-Most of these concerns stem from the simple fact that, as Calgary's economy has boomed – and the ensuing suburban development has seen migrant labourers flood into the city – there is now a real shortage of healthcare professionals in Calgary.
+Although the standard of healthcare in Calgary is excellent, there remain some lingering concerns over its practical implementation.
+Most of these concerns stem from the simple fact that, as Calgary's economy has boomed and the ensuing suburban development has seen migrant labourers flood into the city, there is now a real shortage of healthcare professionals in the city.
 This means that it can be difficult for expats – at least initially – to find a family doctor, as most of them have too many patients on their books already, and can't take any more on.
 It can also prove difficult to make hospital or specialist appointments, due to long waiting lists.

-Leading, reputable private healthcare companies selling medical insurance to supplement AHCIP coverage include Manulife, Sunlife, Greenlife and Great West Life.
+Leading reputable private healthcare companies selling medical insurance to supplement AHCIP coverage include Manulife, Sunlife and Great-West Life.
 It might be necessary to engage the services of one of these companies to help pay for dental care, psychological counselling, physiotherapy and the like.

 Alberta Children's Hospital

 Address: 1213 4 Street SW

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Calgary.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.